root-project/root/tree/ntuple/v7/doc/specifications.md

 **Note**: these encodings always happen within each page, thus decoding should be done page-wise, not cluster-wise.

+The "Real32Trunc" type column is a variable-sized floating point column with lower precision than `Real32` and `SplitReal32`.
+It is a IEEE-754 single precision float with some of the mantissa's least significant bits truncated.
+The amount of truncated bits is fixed per-cluster.

 Future versions of the file format may introduce additional column types without changing the minimum version of the header.